 The biggest thing I’ve noticed when talking to companies with highly technical and very innovative solutions is that they want to talk about the process of their “thing.”
 Whatever it is that they’ve created.
 They’re spending most of their discussion time talking about features instead of benefits.
-The proposal discussion should be on providing solutions and answering questions that the customer is asking, not demonstrating how cool the tech is.
+To write a winning proposal, it’s crucial to focus on providing solutions to customer questions and emphasizing the benefits rather than just demonstrating the technical prowess of the solution.
 We’ll get there; cool your jets.

 Here are a few things for you to know before you jump full force into a proposal.

 Know Your Customer: First, you need to build a profile of your customer, so you’re better prepared to answer questions about who they are, what keeps them awake in the wee hours of the morning, and how you can better their lives while allowing them to keep their nest egg intact.
 Much like humans in general, system integrators want to know “what’s in it for me?”
 While that may feel harsh, take their perspective into consideration quickly.
 They have a problem that is dominating their tasks and outputs, they see a few companies that can help them solve it, and time is usually of the essence.
 Let’s not waste that time with a song and dance when a quick coffee meeting or zoom call could demonstrate capability in less time.
 How can you write a winning proposal without knowing who it is you’re making the proposal to?
 When the government wants to find a government contractor, they want to get someone who already understands the issues and solutions necessary for the contract.